serverhorror/serverhorror.github.com/_posts/2009-06-29-python-3-1-release.md

 author:
 ---
 <p>Great news: 2 days ago Python 3.1 has been released.</p>
 <p>You can find the <a href="http://svn.python.org/projects/python/tags/r31/Misc/NEWS">ChangeLog here</a>.
-Personally I find these fixes great (not any specific order):<br />
+Personally I find these fixes great (not any specific order):

-[sourcecode language="text"]<br />
+{% highlight text %}
 - Issue #1655: Make imaplib IPv6-capable.
-Patch by Derek Morr.<br />
+Patch by Derek Morr.
 - Issue #1664: Make nntplib IPv6-capable.
-Patch by Derek Morr.<br />
+Patch by Derek Morr.
 - Issue #4868: utf-8, utf-16 and latin1 decoding are now 2x to 4x faster.
-The common cases are optimized thanks to a dedicated fast path and a moderate amount of loop unrolling.<br />
+The common cases are optimized thanks to a dedicated fast path and a moderate amount of loop unrolling.
-- Issue #4874: Most builtin decoders now reject unicode input.<br />
+- Issue #4874: Most builtin decoders now reject unicode input.
 - Issue #3959: The ipaddr module has been added to the standard library.
-Contributed by Google.<br />
+Contributed by Google.
-- The json module now works exclusively with str and not bytes.<br />
+- The json module now works exclusively with str and not bytes.
-[/sourcecode]<br />
+{% endhighlight text %}

 I nearly missed it but my RSS Reader was kind enough to remind me, first <a href="http://sayspy.blogspot.com/2009/06/python-31-is-out.html">found it on this blog post</a></p>